Friends

 Jenny Creek

-Friends of Jenny Creek is a non-profit, unincorporated, community organization created to protest against and inform friends and neighbors living in Lower & Upper Sunset in West Redding and the greater Redding area, of a “proposed trail” the City of Redding is planning to build between our residential neighborhoods through the Jenny Creek Greenbelt.
+Friends of Jenny Creek is a non-profit, community organization created to inform friends and neighbors living in Lower & Upper Sunset in West Redding and the Redding area, of a “proposed trail” City of Redding wants to construct between these residential neighborhoods going through the Jenny Creek Open Space…

 What We Have Learned…